 c.
 To assist the parties in identifying the source of the dispute, the options for resolution, common ground between the parties, and to explore the possibility of an amiable agreement for resolution of the dispute that will benefit both parties and The USGenWeb Project.

 d.
-To notify the Grievance Committee that mediation has been successful and the exact nature of the agreement the parties have come to and have agreed to abide by.
+To notify the Grievance Committee that mediation has been successful and the exact nature of the agreement the parties have come to and have agreed to abide by, or

 e.
-Or, to notify the Grievance Committee that mediation has not been successful.
+To notify the Grievance Committee that mediation has not been successful.

 7 - Mediation: When the team

 is seated, the parties shall be so advised by the Mediator.
 The parties

 shall have seventy-two (72) hours to submit to the Mediator a written